 Bake the shrimp skillet in the preheated 475° oven for seven to ten minutes, or until shrimp are pink.
 If you're not sure, remove one and cut it in half after seven minutes.
 If it is cooked, it will be pink and slightly white in the center.

 To Prepare Panko Topping to Serve Leftover

 Brown panko and butter in a skillet over medium-high heat until lightly toasted.
 Mix in the cilantro and zest and set aside.
 When cool, place toppings in zip-top or small containers to top the shrimp later!

 I love cilantro and I love shrimp.
 A local restaurant chain serves a cilantro shrimp dish and I had been craving it, HARD!
 I searched the web for recipes and adapted my recipe from this amazing blog, Gimme Some Oven.
 It’s certainly delicious too.
 I like the little kick of spice I get with the jalapeno!

+Eating on a budget and turning one meal into two can be delicious!
 Last night we had sriracha-glazed salmon for dinner that I baked in the oven. (#SalmonSunday) We ended up with about 7 ounces leftover, so I put it in a baggie in the fridge for salmon cakes for tonight!
 I use a similar recipe to my grans tuna cakes and they are simple, crispy and delicious!

 If you are a fan of spicy lamb and crunchy toasted pita bread, you’ll love these Arayes.
 I often make these with whatever I have in the kitchen.
 If I’m lucky I have fresh herbs like mint, parsley, or cilantro to mix in.
 I’ve made them a few times this past year and each time they’re a little different.
 These arayes are a great way to introduce new spices like sumac and za’atar into your spice cabinet!